GoogleCloudPlatform/dcm2bq/README.md

 1) Make sure you have `npm` and `node` installed.
 Usually this is easily accomplished by leveraging [NVM](https://github.com/nvm-sh/nvm).
 2) Get the code to a local directory: `git clone https://github.com/googlecloudplatform/dcm2bq.git`
-3) `cd dcm2bq`, and install the code, while also registering `dcm2jq` as a CLI globally via `npm install && npm install -g`.
+3) `cd dcm2bq`, and install the code, while also registering `dcm2bq` as a CLI globally via `npm install && npm install -g`.
 4) Now you can use get the CLI parameters by using `dcm2bq --help` or going straight to see some JSON output by doing `dcm2bq dump test/files/dcm/ct.dcm`.
+You should see a JSON dump of the DICOM metadata, which can be filtered and parsed with a tool like `jq`.

 ## Development